nowzoo/nowzoo-angular-bootstrap-lite/README.md

 `close(data?: any): void`

-Use this method to hide the modal when the user has "successfully" accomplished whatever task the modal set.
+Use this method to hide the modal when you want to indicate the user has "successfully" accomplished whatever task the modal set.
+The modal's `result.dismissed` will be set to false, and `result.data` will contain whatever you pass.

+- `data`: The data the modal collected.

 - `dismiss(reason?: any): void` Hide the modal when the user has "cancelled out."
 - `opened(): Promise<any>` Resolves when the modal has been completely shown, that is, when all the Bootstrap animations have completed.